timj-code/cpp_nRF5_BLE_SDK/README.md

 - Easy to use.
 Creating BLE device applications in days, not weeks

-- Providing 3 examples projects and will run with 0 or minimum hardware dependency.
+- Providing 3 example projects and will run with 0 or minimum hardware dependency.

 ## Project Folders